-Money in the 1600s was a volatile topic in the colonies.
-In a financial crisis, a currency shortage would freeze up the economy.
-Massachusetts routinely issued currency.
-But this currency fluctuated wildly in value in terms of how much gold it was worth.
-The result was inflation.
+Britain’s North American colonies in the 1600s found money a volatile topic.
+In a financial crisis, a currency shortage would freeze commerce.
+So Massachusetts routinely issued currency.
+But its exchange rate with gold fluctuated wildly.
+The result: inflation.

-Merchants, who sold on credit to their customers, despised the government issuing fresh batches of currency because someone who bought goods could pay for them later in devalued currency that wasn’t worth what it was at the time of the sale.
+Merchants, who sold on credit to their customers, hated it when the government issued fresh batches of currency.
+Then someone who bought goods could pay for them later in devalued currency worth less than it was at the time of the sale.

-The opportunity for profits drew together a group of investors and supporters, including Joseph Dudley, a powerful judge and president of the Council of New England at that time.
-They put together a plan by which profits from the bank would be divided into 112 shares.
-100 shares would go to the investors and administrators who ran the bank.
+The opportunity for profit drew together a group of investors and supporters, including Joseph Dudley, then a powerful judge and president of the Council of New England.
+They put together a plan by which they would divide profits from the bank into 112 shares.
+One hundred shares would go to the investors and administrators who ran the bank.
 Twelve shares would be set aside for “friends” of the bank who put up no money or land, but would still receive profits.

 Dudley was cagey about who these friends were, writing in a letter to one supporter: “Further speech about the matter I judge not convenient until we get further advanced and have received your direction to attend to a very good and large dividend of profit.”

-Historians surmise the money was intended to go to Royal Governor Sir Edmund Andros, who was much despised by colonists for his efforts to raise taxes and begin charging rent for land.
-The whole scheme collapsed by 1688.
-Before it could be revived Andros was gone in the aftermath of the glorious Revolution of 1688 that overthrew King James II.
+Historians surmise Dudley intended the money to go to Royal Governor Sir Edmund Andros, much despised by colonists for his efforts to raise taxes and begin charging rent for land.
+Andros’ whole scheme collapsed by 1688, and the colonists sent Andros back to England after William of Orange overthrew King James II.

-Property holders, however, who were taxed to support the government’s issuance of bills of credit were unhappy.
+Property holders, however, taxed to support the government’s issuance of bills of credit, wanted change.
 This group of investors lobbied the Massachusetts General Court to consider a private bank once again.
-The merits of a private bank were debated in pamphlets, newspapers and town meetings.
+Heated debates arose over the merits of a private bank in pamphlets, newspapers and town meetings.
 Families and towns split over the question.

-Jeremiah Dummer, the colony’s agent in England, lead the crusade to persuade King George to reappoint Dudley.
-But he failed, and the bank’s backers succeeded in having a rather unsavory character named as governor: Elizeus Burges.
+Jeremiah Dummer, the colony’s agent in England, led the crusade to persuade King George to reappoint Dudley.
+But he failed, and the bank’s backers succeeded in getting a rather unsavory character named as governor: Elizeus Burges.

-Burges had a black history of being a drunkard, womanizer and probably a murderer.
-But the bank party suspected he could be brought around to their side.
+Burges had a history as a drunkard, womanizer and probably a murderer.
+But the bank advocates suspected they could bring him around to their side.